Is it better to prioritize content quality or quantity in a content marketing strategy?

 Content Calendar Dos and Don'ts

 Adhering to a rigid content calendar will also not serve you in the long run.
 That's not to say you shouldn't have a content calendar and be consistent in posting.
 You will quickly lose audience numbers if you only publish sporadically.
-The point here is that you should stay current with questions coming up online and tailor your topics to address the most common questions.
+The point here is to stay current with questions emerging online and tailor your topics to address the most common ones.

-You should determine a general content posting schedule for flexibility and creativity.
+You should establish a general content posting schedule to maintain flexibility and creativity.
 The bottom line is always to remain audience-centered.
 Provide your audience with the information they seek and resources directly related to their typical interests.

 Know your audience and meet them where they're at

 Meet your audience where they're at.
 That should be your intent.
 The quality of your content comes first, but quantity is a close second.
-The more you learn about your audience and tailor your content accordingly, the more it will resonate with them.
+The more you learn about your audience and tailor your content to them, the more it will resonate.

 Research what your target audience asks about online, their interests, habits, demographics, and whatever you can find that could be relevant to their purchasing decisions.
 You can get information by studying your analytics and insights, reviewing previously collected data, and interviewing customers.
-All of this data helps you to gauge what types of people come to you and why they choose you.
+All of this data helps you gauge the types of people who come to you and why they choose you.

 One of the most commonly used research tools is Google Analytics.
 Here, you'll find data about your audience's demographics, like age, gender, affinity categories, and market segments.
 You can also look at bounce rates, transactions, and revenue by segment.